ablorp/ablorp.github.io/_pages/about.md

 Adam loves to climb rocks, surf waves, ski downhill, and run cross-country; he enjoys listening to music or playing the guitar on quiet evenings when there is no homework.
 Adam visits the farmer's market on Sundays and on occasion finds time to cook a good steak dinner for everyone.

 Adam is looking forward to taking computer science classes at UC Berkeley this summer as a pre-college scholar.
-He also plans to start taking flying lessons this summer — soon after receiving his driver's license when he turns 16.
+He plans to start taking flying lessons this summer, soon after receiving his driver's license when he turns 16.
 Adam hopes to earn a pilot license before heading out to college.